tilt-dev/tilt.build/blog/_posts/2021-08-17-write-more-bash.md

 In the Control Loop talk, I'm going to talk more about the Kubernetes ideas and libraries that Tilt is built on top of.
-The Kubernetes libraries have a lot of tools to help us build robust systems.
-But even better, they also have a lot of tools that let you hack together shit fast in Bash.
+The Kubernetes libraries have a lot of tools to help us build robust systems, which, sure, some people find value in.
+But far, far more importantly, they also have a lot of tools that let you hack together shit fast in Bash.

 What does this look like when we're developing Tilt?
 I'm going to show you a Bash-based Tilt extension I wrote last week!
 And as we go through it, you'll learn: